Distributed energy resources illustraltion

 This hypothetical case study will be particularly relevant to market participants (including existing aggregators), community groups, local governments, developers and other innovators looking for opportunities in this space.

-The growth in distributed energy technology has enabled the exploration of models that use smart technology to aggregate and optimise distributed energy resources (DER) to enable new value streams for customers.
+The growth in distributed energy technology has enabled the exploration of models that use smart technology to aggregate and optimise consumer energy resources (CER) to enable new value streams for customers.

-A common approach to DER aggregation involves the establishment of a virtual power plant (VPP).
-A VPP broadly refers to the coordination and aggregation of DER, including solar PV, storage and controllable load devices - for example, air-conditioners, hot water systems or pool pumps – through VPP software.
+A common approach to CER aggregation involves the establishment of a virtual power plant (VPP).
+A VPP broadly refers to the coordination and aggregation of CER, including solar PV, storage and controllable load devices - for example, air-conditioners, hot water systems or pool pumps – through VPP software.

-A VPP which enables the trading and sharing of locally generated DER within a defined geographical boundary may also be driven by affordability, reliability and decarbonisation objectives.
+A VPP which enables the trading and sharing of locally generated CER within a defined geographical boundary may also be driven by affordability, reliability and decarbonisation objectives.

-Parties who operate and control DER on behalf of customers for the purpose of participation in the National Electricity Market (NEM) are subject to the national energy regulatory frameworks – that is, the frameworks governed by the National Electricity Law (NEL) and National Electricity Rules (NER), and the National Energy Retail Law (NERL) and National Energy Retail Rules (NERR).
+Parties who operate and control CER on behalf of customers for the purpose of participation in the National Electricity Market (NEM) are subject to the national energy regulatory frameworks – that is, the National Electricity Law (NEL) and National Electricity Rules (NER), and the National Energy Retail Law (NERL) and National Energy Retail Rules (NERR).
 These frameworks include arrangements for registration and participation in the wholesale and retail markets, metering arrangements and system security obligations.

 In addition, these parties may be required to comply with various jurisdictional energy rules and regulations, including licensing requirements, depending on their location, technical characteristics and business model.
 They may also be required to comply with Australian Energy Market Operator (AEMO) procedures and technical specifications (for example, the market ancillary services specification, which sets out technical specifications for the provision of ancillary services) and Australian Energy Regulator (AER) authorisation or exemption requirements (for example, retailer authorisations/exemptions and network exemptions).

-To help identify and unpack some of the key regulatory questions that a virtual power plant (VPP) proponent may encounter when navigating the national, as well as relevant state or territory based, regulatory requirements, this case study will explore a scenario focused on the aggregation and sharing of distributed energy through a VPP.
+To help identify and unpack some of the key regulatory questions that a virtual power plant (VPP) proponent may encounter when navigating the national, as well as relevant state or territory based regulatory requirements, this case study will explore a scenario focused on the aggregation and sharing of distributed energy and consumer energy through a VPP.

 For this scenario, the following information is provided: